adrienharnay/website/src/pages/links/links.md

 - [Wormhole](https://wormhole.app/) - Simple, private file sharing
 - [IFTTT](https://ifttt.com/) - Applets linked to the services you love
 - [ConferCal](https://www.confercal.com/calendars/code) - A conference calendar for developers and other people in tech
+- [jsonmatic](https://jsonmatic.com/) - Transform a CSV into a JSON
 - [How HTTPS Works](https://howhttps.works/)
 - [How DNS works](https://howdns.works/)